f0r4y312/jquery-stylesheet/README.md

     <script type="text/javascript" src="jquery.stylesheet.js"></script>

 or in your minified package, or in one of the many ways available to include a javascript.

+> If you intend to use the CSSStyleRule object(s) returned by the `rules()` function with jQuery's animate(),
+> please be sure to include the `jquery.stylesheet-animate.js` javascript as well.
+> Support for animate() is currently experimental and has so far been tested with only a few properties (more coming soon).

 ###Basics
 We'll walkthrough a simple example to go through the basic usage of jQuery StyleSheet.